terrence-ou/MAI-Translator/README.md

   - Added a navigation menu.
   - Updated translation record interface, displaying the record on a whole page instead of a modal now.
   - Added OpenAI support.

-## Preparation

-For this BETA version, the user needs to provide DeepL free API, OpenAi, and Claude API in the Settings to make the translation and text reader work.

-## Still in progress

-1. Limited language support due to the language model provider.
-2. Unexpected translation errors might occur.
-3. The software is still under heavy development; only Apple Silicon build available for now.